HPCE/hpce-2018-cw4/readme.md

 Exploring the application
 =========================

-The purposes of this course is to accelerate and optimise things even if you don't fully understand them, so don't worry if you've never looked at neural networks.
+The purpose of this course is to accelerate and optimise things even if you don't fully understand them, so don't worry if you've never looked at neural networks.
 It is better to look at the code.
 So first build all the